starapp/gittle-with-py3.5/README.md

 # gittle-with-py3.5
-# Gittle - Pythonic Git for Humans
+# this code is copy from FriendCode   fix some code to run on 3.5 thank for frindcode

 Gittle is a high-level pure-python git library.
 It builds upon dulwich which provides most of the low-level machinery